influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.0/introduction/getting_started.md

 ```

 ## Results
-Once Telegraf is up and running it'll start collecting data and writing them to the desired output.
+Once Telegraf is up and running it will start collecting data and writing them to the desired output.

 Returning to our sample configuration, we show what the `cpu` and `mem` data look like in InfluxDB below.
 Note that we used the default input and output configuration settings to get these data.